UW-Hydro/VIC/docs/Development/ArchivedVersions.md

 New Features:

 *   Updated lake model
-    *   Lake drainage is now parameterized as flow over a broad-crested wier
+    *   Lake drainage is now parameterized as flow over a broad-crested weir
     *   2-layer snow pack model for snow on top of lake ice, consistent with upland snow pack model
     *   New format for lake parameter file, as a result of new drainage parameterization
 *   Option to use improved snow density algorithm, taken from SNTHERM89